syswe/bidpazar-web/docs/LIVE-STREAM.md

 ### WebSocket Events (Socket.IO)

-The WebSocket server is initialized in `server.js` and the handler logic is implemented in `src/lib/socket/socketHandler.ts`.
+The WebSocket server is initialized in `server.js` and handles real-time communication for chat and bid updates.

 #### Connection

-- Clients connect to the Socket.IO server with query parameters: `streamId`, `userId`, `username`, and `isStreamer`.
+- Clients connect to the Socket.IO server with query parameters: `streamId`, `userId`, `username`.

-#### WebRTC Signaling Events

-- `getRouterRtpCapabilities`: Client requests Mediasoup router's capabilities.
-- `createWebRtcTransport`: Client requests to create a WebRTC transport on the server.
-- `connectTransport`: Client provides its DTLS parameters to connect the transport.
-- `produce`: Streamer client sends media tracks (audio/video).
-- `consume`: Viewer client receives media tracks from a producer.
-- `newProducer`: Server broadcasts when a new producer becomes available.
-- `resumeConsumer`: Client requests to resume a paused consumer.

 #### Chat Events